Building brand authority for SEO – a framework

 • Cull what doesn’t fit into the narrative

-Even though brand authority is created to a great extent offpage, this approach allows us to take matters into our own hands and influence all the factors within our control, with reasonable time and effort.
+Even though brand authority is created, to a great extent, off-page, this approach allows us to take matters into our own hands.
+It enables us to influence all the factors within our control, with reasonable time and effort.

-The weighting will depend.
-If you’re building a completely new brand, for example, you’ll focus on creating content, while quickly reaching out to third parties and building your reputation offpage.
+Keep in mind that the weighting will depend.
+If you’re building a completely new brand, for example, you’ll focus on creating content, while quickly reaching out to third parties and building your reputation off-page.

 Read on to find out how you can apply the SEO brand authority triangle to an existing brand.